goeh/grails-selection/README.md

 Then you call *selectionService.select(URI)* to perform the query and get the result.

     def query = new URI("bean:personService/list?name=A*")
-    def people = selectionService.select(query, params)
+    def people = selectionService.select(query, [offset:0, max: 10])

-This means that to perform a query anywhere in the application you only need an injected selectionService and a query URI.
+This means that to perform a query anywhere in the application you only need an injected SelectionService and a query URI.

 Other grails plugins can add custom search providers.
 The *selection* plugin contains three providers: *bean*, *gorm* and *proxy* that will be described below.

-The GR8 CRM ecosystem (http://gr8crm.github.io) makes extensive use of the selection plugin.
+The [GR8 CRM ecosystem](http://gr8crm.github.io) makes extensive use of the selection plugin.
-Each plugin in GR8 CRM focuses on one specific domain, for example *contact*, *project* or *document*.
+Each GR8 CRM plugin focuses on one specific domain, for example *contact*, *project* or *document*.
+Each plugin defines a Bounded Context (DDD) and has minimal dependencies on other GR8 CRM plugins.
 Each plugin implements the query logic for it's domain model in a service.
 Anywhere, from the application or from a plugin a query can be executed without the need to import the domain class being queried.
-The only objects needed are a SelectionService instance and a URI that contains th query expression.
+The only objects needed are a SelectionService instance and a URI that contains the query expression.
 This avoids tight coupling between plugins but still makes it possible to query almost any information.